pculllback/atml3-docs/source/includes/_properties.md

 * `Truth Expression` - is the property active?
 Can it be used?
 * `Mapping Expression` - data field storage and its modification
-* `Vocabulary` - consists of three parts and contains the content to be rendered if the property is called in a container
+* `Vocabulary` - contains the content to be rendered if the property is called in a container.
+It consists of a language node which again consists of three parts:
  * `noun` - enter here the noun of the property
  * `adjective` - enter here the adjective of the property
  * `headnoun` - enter here a word that should be used as representation for inflections instead of the original noun